unbibium/baba-is-c64/README.md

 * OPEN tiles combine with SHUT tiles to form an empty tile.
 * SINK tiles combine with any other tile to form an mepty tile.
 * MELT tiles are destroyed when combined with a HOT tile, which remains.
+* LOSE tiles destroy any YOU tiles that move onto them.
 * Undo with "Z"
 * Reset with "R"
 * Level skip with "N"